BMW 2 Series Gran Tourer (2015-2021) Review

 "You wouldn’t necessarily expect a people carrier to be such good fun to drive, even a BMW-badged one.
 But even though it doesn’t talk about it these days, BMW’s motto for years was the ‘Ultimate driving machine’.
 And this is probably the ultimate seven-seat MPV to drive."

-The highlight is how it handles.
-Those who are coming from a soft and stodgy MPV will be amazed at how crisp and tight the BMW seems.
+Those who are coming from a soft and stodgy MPV will be amazed, even today, at how crisp and tight the BMW seems.
 It has excellent steering, with a nice meaty feel, and you can zip along twisting roads without drama, rock or roll.
 It has a crispness that’s very rare indeed in MPVs, although it must be said, your passengers might not always like the cross-country speed at which you feel confident to drive.

-Perhaps inevitably, ride quality isn’t as soft as some alternatives.
-Versions with larger alloy wheels can thump a bit in town, and pick out bumps that more traditional MPVs would soak up.
-But ride quality is very well controlled and the BMW won’t heave or float over undulating roads – this can help keep car sickness at bay for some.
-Note that M Sport models have stiffer suspension and a 10mm lower ride height.
-BMW also offers Dynamic Damper Control variable suspension, which adds back in a bit of comfort as well as control.
+Perhaps inevitably, ride quality wasn't as soft as some alternatives.
+Versions with larger alloy wheels thump a bit in town and pick out bumps that more traditional MPVs would soak up.
+But ride quality remains well controlled and the BMW doesn't heave or float over undulating roads – this can help keep car sickness at bay for some.
+Note that M Sport models had stiffer suspension and a 10mm lower ride height.
+BMW also offered Dynamic Damper Control variable suspension, which added back in a bit of comfort as well as control.

 The real positive to the BMW’s set-up is how safe it feels, particularly with lots of passengers onboard.
 Driving people carriers can sometimes be a bit like guesswork, with stodgy body control and ultra-light, lifeless steering.
 Not the BMW 2 Series Gran Tourer, which makes the driver feel more reassured than perhaps any alternative in this sector.

-The 216d engine is the entry-level motor but, with just 116PS, hasn’t the muscle to back up how well the BMW 2 Series Gran Tourer handles.
+The 216d engine was the entry-level motor but, with just 116PS, it hasn't the muscle to back up how well the BMW 2 Series Gran Tourer handles.
 Our advice is to search for the 150PS 218d.
-With a 2.0-litre four-cylinder engine, it has appreciably more power and, as a result, is a more relaxing and easygoing drive.
+With a 2.0-litre four-cylinder engine, they had appreciably more power and, as a result, were more relaxing and easygoing to drive.
 You won’t have to rev it as much, and it also comes with the option of an automatic gearbox.
-The 216d is manual-only.
+The 216d is manual only.

 Automatic gearboxes are preferable, because BMW autos work so well, making the most of the turbocharged engines.
-The manual gearbox has a sporty, snappy feel, but we think the more relaxed self-shifter is better for this type of vehicle.
-Adding to the convenience, all 2 Series Gran Tourers have an electronic parking brake.
+The manual gearbox had a sporty, snappy feel, but we thought the more relaxed self-shifter was better for this type of vehicle.
+Adding to the convenience, all 2 Series Gran Tourers had an electronic parking brake.

-The 220d is, with 190PS, a potent-feeling choice, with 0-62mph taking just 7.8 seconds.
-It actually matches the 192PS 220i four-cylinder turbo petrol for acceleration.
-Those who want a more affordable petrol choice should look for the 1.5 three-cylinder 218i, which produces 136hp for 0-62mph in 9.8 seconds.
+The 220d was, with 190PS, the potent-feeling choice, with 0-62mph taking just 7.8 seconds.
+It actually matched the 192PS 220i four-cylinder turbo petrol for acceleration.
+Those who want a more affordable petrol choice should look for the 1.5 three-cylinder 218i, which produced 136hp for 0-62mph in 9.8 seconds.

-The xDrive four-wheel drive option available on 220d versions gives enhanced traction and grip on wintery roads.
-If you want the security and all-year round ability of an SUV, but still need the practicality of an MPV, it’s a good choice.
-Not many people carriers offer a four-wheel-drive option either.
+The xDrive four-wheel drive option available on 220d versions gave enhanced traction and grip on wintery roads.
+If you want the security and all-year-round ability of an SUV, but still need the practicality of an MPV, it’s a good choice.
+Even today, not many people carriers offer a four-wheel-drive option.

-Refinement is generally pretty good.
-Noise levels at speed are low, with only models with larger wheels sometimes causing appreciable disturbance: patter over bumps at slower speeds and a bit of tyre roar at higher speeds.
+Refinement was generally pretty good.
+Noise levels at speed were low, with only models with larger wheels sometimes causing appreciable disturbance: patter over bumps at slower speeds and a bit of tyre roar at higher speeds.

-The turbo engines generally don’t have to be revved too hard, so they’re not too intrusive.
-We’ve mentioned the need to rev the 216d to make faster progress – 218d and 220d versions are more refined simply because they have more in reserve.
-Both 216d and 218i three-cylinder engines make a bit of a throbby noise, while the four-cylinder engines in other variants sound more conventional.
+The turbo engines generally didn't have to be revved too hard, so they were not too intrusive.
+We’ve mentioned the need to rev the 216d to make faster progress – 218d and 220d versions were more refined simply because they have more in reserve.
+Both 216d and 218i three-cylinder engines made a bit of a throbby noise, while the four-cylinder engines in other variants sounded more conventional.

-On top of the core safety kit of multiple airbags and lots of ISOFIX child car seat mountings, all BMW 2 Series Gran Tourers also come with a collision warning system with automatic emergency braking.
-Rear parking sensors are standard, as are both automatic headlights and rain-sensing wipers.
+On top of the core safety kit of multiple airbags and lots of ISOFIX child car seat mountings, all BMW 2 Series Gran Tourers came with a collision warning system with automatic emergency braking.
+Rear parking sensors were standard, as were automatic headlights and rain-sensing wipers.

-Add-on safety options include a head-up display, stop-and-go radar cruise control that keeps a set distance from the car ahead even if its speed varies, plus a comprehensive park assist system.
-A spare wheel isn’t included, though, BMW supplying a tyre repair kit instead.
+Add-on safety options included a head-up display, stop-and-go radar cruise control that can keep set distance from the car ahead even if its speed varies, plus a comprehensive park assist system.
+A spare wheel wasn't included, though, BMW supplied a tyre repair kit instead.

 Euro NCAP hasn’t tested the seven-seat BMW 2 Series Gran Tourer, but it did assess the related five-seat 2 Series Active Tourer in 2014.
 It earned a full five-star rating, with 84 percent for driver protection, 85 percent for child protection and 70 percent for advanced safety assist features.